lcamichigan/sigman/README.md

 To update the list of lost brothers:

 1. View the Lost Alumni sheet of the Sigma Zeta Address List.
 Excluding the header row, select the sheet, and then press Ctrl-C to copy the selection.

-2. In InDesign, paste the selection (press Ctrl-V to paste) into the list of lost brothers.
-If the character style is wrong (for example, if the pasted text is bold): press Ctrl-A to select the entire lost brother section, Shift-click the start of the name of the first lost brother, choose Type > Paragraph Styles, and then click the Clear Overrides button (looks like ¶\*).
+In InDesign, paste the selection (press Ctrl-V to paste) into the list of lost brothers.
+If the character style is wrong (for example, if the pasted text is bold), press Ctrl-A to select the entire lost brother section, choose Type > Paragraph Styles, and then click the Clear Overrides button (looks like ¶\*).

-3. Add tab characters before the Sigma number of each lost brother.
+2. Add tab characters before the Sigma number of each lost brother.
 To do this:

     1. Choose Edit > Find/Change (or press Ctrl-F) to show the Find/Change
     dialog, and then click the GREP tab.